Vancouver Chest Pain Rule

 - Low-risk patients can be considered for discharge from the ED without further provocative testing for ACS.

-- For low-risk patients: consider other causes of chest pain due to aortic, esophageal, pulmonary, cardiac, and abdominal, and muskuloskeletal sources prior to discharge.
+- Consider other etiologies of chest pain, including aortic, esophageal, pulmonary, cardiac, abdominal, and musculoskeletal sources.

-- For non-low-risk patients: Treat as per usual chest pain protocols, including but not limited to consideration of aspirin, nitroglycerin, and serial EKGs and biomarkers at minimum.
+- Patients who are not low risk should be managed as per usual chest pain protocols, including but not limited to consideration of aspirin, nitroglycerin, and serial EKGs and biomarkers.